Introduction to Film: From Concept to Creation

 This comprehensive summer program for high school students exposes students to the introductory skills needed to script, shoot, and edit a short film while exploring the conceptual components of the film medium as an art form.
 Students have the unique experience of shooting short films on 16mm celluloid Aaton film cameras as well as professional-level HD video systems.

 Filmmaking students are immersed in the process and workload of a career in the film industry.
-Students in this program will frequently be in class, the field and editing studios for 8-10 hours a day and on weekends as well.
+Students in this program will frequently be in class, the field and editing studios for 8-10 hours a day.
+Weekends are reserved for scriptwriting and pre-production meetings attended by your instructors.

 Learn from industry professionals how to shape ideas into well-thought-out screenplays.
 Take those scripts and bring them to life on the screen.
 Learn how to light a scene, choose a lens, frame a shot, record sound, and edit the final product into a presentation-ready format.
 Through hands-on equipment demos and studio time in professional quality sound recording and post-production facilities, experience how some of your favorite films were shot and edited into the classics we have all come to love.